 - Challenge: Who WANTS to eat with limits and care.
 It’s vacation!

 So, now I face the wonderful opportunity to renew my commitment to healthful eating.
 Good choices.
 Veggies when I want them.
 Steamed with a little olive oil.
 Not at all something you even want to eat while on vacation.

 You know, you gotta live.
 In a way that allows for some indulgences.
 If you are challenged, as I am, to eat healthfully on a regular basis (and, even at that, my friends tell me I’m pretty damn good at that) – you need to not judge yourself.
 Pick on yourself.
 Feel badly about yourself.
 Enjoy the food that you eat when you eat it.
 If that means a temporary weight gain, then just “man up” and eat the way you know is both best – AND enjoyable – for you.

-And, I think I’ll try that recipe I read about from another Word Press Blogger, the Pajama Chef:
+And, I think I’ll try that recipe I read about from another Word Press Blogger, Iowa Girl Eats: